cchorn/Docker_SPARC/README.md

 [bursts](https://cran.r-project.org/web/packages/bursts/index.html) (algorithm to detect activity bursts in time series data)

-* ***Customization.*** You can install additional Python, R, and operating system packages in the container using standard terminal commands, e.g., "pip3" commands for python 3, "pip" commands for python 2, and "install.packages()" in R command line; use "apt install" in the Linux terminal for Ubuntu packages.
+* ***Customization.*** You can install additional Python, R, and operating system packages in the container using standard terminal commands, e.g., "pip" command for python 3 and "install.packages()" in R command line; use "apt install" in the Linux terminal for Ubuntu packages.
 You will need to "commit" these software changes to a new image to save (see below).

 The Dockerfile used to create the image is included in this repository, but you DO NOT need to create the image.
 This is time consuming and depending on the speed of your computer could easily exceed 15 min.
 Instead, you can ***download the pre-built image from Docker Hub (see below) and begin working on data analysis immediately!***

 # How to use the Docker image
 First, download the image by entering this command in the terminal on your host machine (do this after installing the Docker application on your computer):
 ```
-docker pull cchorn/sparc:jupyter_V1.8
+docker pull cchorn/sparc:jupyter_V1.9
 ```
 Next, enter:
 ```
-docker run --rm -it -p 8888:8888 -v ~/Desktop:/home/work cchorn/sparc:jupyter_V1.8
+docker run --rm -it -p 8888:8888 -v ~/Desktop:/home/work cchorn/sparc:jupyter_V1.9
 ```
-The "docker run" command starts a container based on the image "cchorn/sparc:jupyter_V1.8".
+The "docker run" command starts a container based on the image "cchorn/sparc:jupyter_V1.9".
 The command also contains three flags:
 1 - "-it", interactive terminal, which will keep the container running in the terminal until you close it.
 2 - "-p", port mapping from the host port on the left and container port on the right of the ":" in the command.
 This means that when the Jupyter server runs on port 8888 in the container it will map to port 8888 on the host, i.e., you can go to this port in the host's web browser URL address and see the Jupyter notebook.
 3 - "-v", volume (folders) mapping from host to container, in this case the container will be able to see the host's "Desktop" folder from the container's "work" folder; ***the host's folder name should be customized for your computer: please change "Desktop" to match a folder on your computer.***